heisenburger/ws/_posts/2016-04-21-feminism-is-a-ramp.md

 <p style="text-align: center;">&#8729; &#8729; &#8729;</p>

-I was once a cool girl.
+<span class="drop-cap">I</span> was once a _cool girl_.
 You know what I’m talking about.
 One of those “cool girls”, who were “not like other girls”.
 “Other girls are so catty,” they say.
 “I’m smart, funny and reasonable.”

 See, me and a lot of girls I knew, grew up online on the early internet in the ’90s.